-It is somebody who is actively engaged in the same area of practice as that expert is stating an opinion as far as the standard of care in the type of medical malpractice.
+It is somebody who is actively engaged in the same area of practice as that expert is stating an opinion as far as the standard of care in that field of medicine.
 An expert witness can be essential to telling your story, they can add credibility to your case, and can communicate the damages to the jury.
-In effect, the expert witness is one of the guides that helps the jury determine who is correct and what is a fair amount of damages.
-If you have suffered complications as a result of medical malpractice, working with a well-connected medical malpractice lawyer that can help you get in touch with an expert witness that can build your case.
+In effect, this person is one of the guides that helps the jury determine who is correct and what is a fair amount of damages.
+If you have suffered complications as a result of negligence, working with a well-connected medical malpractice lawyer that can help you get in touch with an expert witness that can build your case.

-Typically, someone becomes an expert witness because an attorney has specifically requested that they become an expert witness.
-For example, if an attorney has identified a specific area of medical malpractice, they can go to a service that will find people in that area that can serve as expert witnesses in Toledo medical malpractice cases.
+Typically, an attorney has specifically requested that a knowledgable medical professional become an expert witness.
+For example, if an attorney has identified a specific area of medicine, they can go to a service that will find experts in that area that can serve as witnesses in medical malpractice cases.
 Another way they find experts is by asking other attorneys or going to message boards of various organizations that they belong to see if anybody else can recommend an expert in that area.

 Another thing they do is research the medical literature in that area and try to contact the people in that field across the United States who are experts in conducting studies and writing in that area.
 They try to find doctors that are at the top of their field in that area of practice.
 The expert witness can be a treating doctor.
 It is almost better if one of the experts on the standard of care is a subsequent treating physician.
 However, attorneys often have treating doctors in the same community that do not want to get involved in the case, because they do not want to testify against a colleague.